rwilliams/jrubywiki/CallingJavaFromJRuby.md

 Use include_package within a Ruby Module to import a Java Package's classes on const_missing
 -----------------------------------------

 Use `include_package "package_name"` in a Ruby Module to support namespaced access to the Java classes in the package.
 This is similar to java's `package xxx.yyy.zzz;` format.
-It is also legal to use `import "package_name"`.
+It is also legal to use `import "package_name"`, that is similar to `import package_name.*`.

 "Example 1":